-Having the same copy on two or more pages is thought to have a negative effect.
+Having the same copy on two or more pages has a negative effect.
 Where you’ve got similar things to say over several pages, completely re-write the copy on each one.
 If you sell blue sheds, red sheds and green sheds, don’t use your “what is a shed” copy on each page, followed by a sentence about the colour – come up with something new for each page.

 Keeping content fresh

 A constant supply of new copy is a good thing.
 It tells the search engines that your site is a living, breathing thing, and that it’s not been abandoned.
-Take time to write new content (a blog or news page is the usual way) that demonstrates your authority in your industry, and gives a positive signal to Google – as well as increasing the likelihood of being linked to.
+Take time to write new content that demonstrates your authority in your industry, and gives a positive signal to Google.
+It also increases the likelihood of its being linked to.

 Since repeat traffic could be a good indicator of quality, make sure you use newsletters and social media to let people know about your new content.